How to attract hummingbirds and song birds

 To keep ants and stinging insects from the sugar-water solution, spread petroleum jelly on feeder openings and the feeder's chord or wire.

-• Flowers that will attract hummers are also beneficial.
+Position feeders in a sunny area where they will be sheltered from wind and, if possible, near flowers where hummingbirds already tend to feed. - Flowers that will attract hummers are also beneficial.
 The flower nectar will provide vitamins and minerals not contained in the sugar-water.
 The birds will also eat small insects found in the flowers.
 Avoid using pesticides or herbicides in areas frequented by hummingbirds.

 Landscaping for the birds